Restructuring to get rid of an employee

 If you exit an employee and replace them with someone in largely the same position (even if it has a different job title), you’ll have a hard time justifying the redundancy.

-If your circumstances have changed, and you now need a position that you had previously disestablished, we recommend waiting a minimum of 3 months before recruiting or hiring for that position.
+If your circumstances have changed, and you now need to rehire for a position that you had previously made redundant, you can do so, but there are a few fishhooks to consider.

 Get answers to more common questions about restructures and redundancies.